- Home

 I. Purpose

 The closeout of a project or a budget period requires that all related financial reporting is completed and all commitments are resolved.
 Grant Managers (GMs), Principal Investigators (PIs) and central office staff must adhere to internal and sponsor timelines and deadlines.
-This procedure describes the reports, departmental expectations and mangement center approvals necessary to achieve a compliant closeout.
+This procedure describes the reports, departmental expectations and management center approvals necessary to achieve a compliant closeout.
 Failure to meet all applicable deadlines may result in non-compliant reporting, or put institutional and sponsor funding at risk.

 Related information and resources may be found on the Award Closeout myRESEARCHpath page.